why AbbVie Inc. [ABBV] is a Good Choice for Investors After New Price Target of $163.22

 Sponsored

+AbbVie (NYSE: ABBV) today announced it will present more than 20 abstracts, including one late-breaking presentation during the 2023 American Academy of Dermatology (AAD) Annual Meeting, March 17-21, in New Orleans, Louisiana.

+The stocks have a year to date performance of -5.98 percent and weekly performance of -2.14 percent.
+The stock has been moved at 7.45 percent over the last six months.
+The stock has performed 2.19 percent around the most recent 30 days and changed -8.46 percent over the most recent 3-months.

-Compared to the average trading volume of 5.67M shares, ABBV reached a trading volume of 4606175 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 5.73M shares, ABBV reached to a volume of 7653118 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ABBV shares is $163.22 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ABBV stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.